Information for MSPs, MPs and parliamentary staff

 We publish most of the decisions and recommendations we make on our website each month, along with statistics and information about our own casework performance.
 There is a searchable database of our decisions here.
 Each month we also publish an e-newsletter containing key findings, please sign up here

 The Public Services Reform (Scotland) Act 2010 gave the SPSO new responsibilities and powers in relation to complaints handling.
 Specifically, it gave the SPSO a role to oversee the development of standardised Model Complaints Handling Procedures (MCHPs) for each sector, and to promote and monitor best practice in complaints handling.
-To take forward the development of MCHPs for each public service sector, a unit called the Complaints Standards Authority (CSA) was established as a core function within the SPSO.
+To take forward the development of MCHPs for each public service sector, a unit called the Complaints Standards was established as a core function within the SPSO.

 In 2011, the Parliament approved the SPSO’s statement of principles which all complaints processes must comply with.
 It states that an effective CHP is: user-focussed; accessible; simple and timely; thorough, proportionate and consistent; objective, impartial and fair; and, should seek early resolution and deliver improvement.